neutron-org/neutron-docs/docs/tutorials/onboarding/part-2-calling-modules-and-contracts.md

             &MinimalContractQueryMsg::CurrentValue {},
         )?;

-        // check if counter value from a was not actually updated by checking previous counter value we sent in SubMsg and current counter value from a query if current_counter_value_via_query.current_value <= previous_counter {
+        // Check whether the counter value was not actually updated by checking the previous counter
+        // value we sent in SubMsg and current counter value from a query if current_counter_value_via_query.current_value <= previous_counter {
             return Err(StdError::generic_err(
                 "counter from SubMsg does not equal to a counter from query",